wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 12 Howsoever, they cut down the tall trees of the forest, and hewed them, and built many more strong vessels ; although they had no gopher-wood amongst them in these days.

-13 And they made stories to them, even to the third story, and they put windows in them, and they pitched them within and without with pitch; after the fashion of the ark.
+13 And they made stories to them, even to the third story, and they put windows in them, and they pitched them within and without with pitch ; after the fashion of the ark.

 [146]